jakearchibald/jakearchibald.com/static-build/posts/2020/11/css-paint-predictably-random/index.md

   }
 </script>

-Play with the above or try resizing your browser.
+One of the things I love about the paint API is how easy it is to create animations.
+Even for animating the block size, all I had to do is create a CSS transition on `--pixel-gradient-size`.
+Anyway, play with the above or try resizing your browser.
 Sometimes the pattern in the background changes, sometimes it doesn't.

 The paint API is optimised with determinism in mind.
 The same input should produce the same output.
 In fact, the spec says if the element size and `inputProperties` are the same between paints, the browser can use a cached copy of our paint instructions.
 We're violating that assumption with `Math.random()`.

 I'll try and explain what I see in Chrome:

-**Why does the pattern change while animating width / height / colour / block-size?** These change the element size or our input properties, so the element has to repaint.
+**Why does the pattern change while animating width / height / colour / box size?** These change the element size or our input properties, so the element has to repaint.
 Since we use `Math.random()`, we get a new random result.

 **Why does it stay the same while changing the text?** This requires a repaint, but since the element size and input remain the same, the browser uses a cached version of our pattern.

 **Why does it change while animating box-shadow?** Urm, I'm not really sure.
 Although the box-shadow change means the element needs repainting, box-shadow doesn't change the element size, and `box-shadow` isn't one of our `inputProperties`.
 It feels like the browser could used a cached version of our pattern here, but it doesn't.

 **Why does it change twice when animating blur?** Hah, well, animating blur happens on the compositor, so you get an initial repaint to lift the element onto its own layer.
 But, during the animation, it just blurs the cached result.
 Then, once the animation is complete, it drops the layer, and paints the element as a regular part of the page.
-These repaints could use a cached result, but it doesn't seem to.
+The browser could use a cached result for these repaints, but it doesn't.

 How the above behaves may differ depending on the browser, multiplied by version, multiplied by display/graphics hardware.